rng-guy/NFSMWBartender/README.txt

 You are free to bundle this mod and any of its .ini files with your own pursuit mod(s), no credit required.
-If you include the .asi file, however, I ask that you do your users a favour and provide a link to this mod's github respository in your mod's README file.
+If you include the .asi file, however, I ask that you do your users a favour and provide a link to this mod's github repository in your mod's README file.

 This mod would not have seen the light of day without
  • rx, for encouraging me to try .asi modding;